Oziomajnr/Ozioma-Personal-Website/blog/_posts/2025-03-21-converting-chess-games-to-animated-gif-on-android.markdown

 ## Introduction

-When building the **PgnToGif** Android application, I wanted to create a seamless way to convert chess games stored in PGN (Portable Game Notation) format into animated GIFs.
-This would allow players and enthusiasts to share game replays in a lightweight, universally supported format.
+The **PgnToGif** Android app was created to help chess players and fans convert PGN (Portable Game Notation) files into animated GIFs.
+This allows users to share their games as short animations without needing special chess software.
+The project involved solving several technical challenges, such as reading PGN files, drawing chess boards, creating images, and making smooth GIF animations.

-In this post, I’ll walk through how I built the app, the key technical challenges, and how the different components work together.
-The code for this project is available on [GitHub](https://github.com/Oziomajnr/PgnToGif), and you can try out the app on [Google Play](https://play.google.com/store/apps/details?id=com.chunkymonkey.imagetogifconverter).
+This article explains the development process, key challenges, and how they were overcome.
+It also covers performance improvements and design choices that made the app run efficiently.
+You can find the full source code on [GitHub](https://github.com/Oziomajnr/PgnToGif) and download the app from [Google Play](https://play.google.com/store/apps/details?id=com.chunkymonkey.imagetogifconverter).

-## Understanding PGN (Portable Game Notation)
+## What is PGN (Portable Game Notation)?

-PGN is a widely used format for recording chess games.
-A typical PGN file contains:
+PGN is a standard format for recording chess games.
+A PGN file consists of:

-1. **Tag Pairs (Metadata about the game):**
+1. **Game Information (Metadata):**

 ```pgn
 [Event "World Championship Match"]
 [Site "London, England"]